How to reduce jitter on LinuxCNC?

 Feel free to disable anything which you don’t expect to use.

 For me, the devices disabling didn’t impact jitter a lot.
-Maybe 5-10k reduction.
+Around 5-10k reduction.
 But it measurable reduces dispersion of jitter.
 The histogram becomes more narrow.

 4. BIOS tweaks